 All clubs, trips and activities offered to the children at Horton Kirby are available to children with special educational needs and/or a disability.
 Where necessary, the school will use the resources available to provide additional adult support to enable the safe participation of the child in the activity.
+Some children with special educational needs may require a risk assessment to be written in collaboration with staff and parents.

-Support that is available for developing the emotional and social development of children with SEN
+Support that is available for developing the emotional and social development of children with SEN funded by school, access to the NHS counselling services as well as the well-being practitioner utilised by the school.